-What is the relationship (proportionality) between Mass and force?
+What is the relationship (proportionality) between mass and force?
 What happens to the force if you double the mass of the blue object?
-What happens to the force if you then triple the red object’s masses?
+What happens to the force if you then triple the red object’s mass?

 What is the relationship between distance and the force of gravity?
 What happens if you triple the distance between the objects?
 Half the distance between them?

-The sun has a diameter of approximately 870,000 miles.
-By how much would its gravity increase at its surface (assuming the sun had a surface) increase to if the sun were to shrink in size (only) to approximately the size of the earth t0 8700 miles).
+The Sun has a diameter of approximately 1,400,000 km.
+By how much would its gravity increase at its surface (assuming the sun had a surface) if the sun’s diameter were to shrink in size to 14,000 km (roughly the size of the Earth’s diameter).
 Show work.
 Remember, the force of gravity is an inverse square relationship.